pegasystems/pega-datascientist-tools/README.md

 Only the cdh_utils module has been implemented in the Python package.

+To use it we can clone the github repository.
 To import the module we can type

 ```python
 import cdh_utils as cu